LdyL/epython/README.md

 ##Configuring cluster

-    Connect all Parallella boards into a LAN or the Internet
+    Connect all Parallella boards into a LAN or the Internet.

-    Add the host name or IP address of Parallella nodes into the .mpi_hostfile in the master node
+    Add the host name or IP address of Parallella nodes into the .mpi_hostfile in the master node.

-    Set password less SSH for each host
+    Set password less SSH for each host.

-    Remember to run the ePython in the directory with a .mpi_hostfile in it
+    Remember to run the ePython in the directory with a .mpi_hostfile in it.

 ##Hello world